deviantony/docker-elk/README.md

 $ docker-compose up
 ```

-> :information_source: Always pay attention to the [upgrade instructions][upgrade] for each individual component before
+> :warning: Always pay attention to the [upgrade instructions][upgrade] for each individual component before
 performing a stack upgrade.

 ### Plugins and integrations